grc-iit/grc-iit.github.io/docs/11-iowarp/03-components/03-runtime/04-modules.md

 ```

 ## Invoking your mods
 In the previous example, we created the compressor mod.
-An
-example test would like like this:

 ```cpp
 #include "compressor/compressor_client.h"